mui/material-ui/examples/ssr/README.md

 This is the reference implementation of the [Server Rendering tutorial](https://material-ui.com/guides/server-rendering/).

-The example project includes `@mui/material` and its peer dependencies, including `emotion`, the default style engine in Material-UI v5.
+The example project includes `@mui/material` and its peer dependencies, including `emotion`, the default style engine in MUI v5.
 If you prefer, you can [use styled-components instead](https://material-ui.com/guides/interoperability/#styled-components).

 ## What's next?